A perfect match – football and PWA

 Furthermore, the design for the mobile pages is based on classical app aesthetics, which naturally is reflected in the PWAs.

-Finally, Enonic is used as the content platform—delivering important and much-needed fresh and timely content in the PWAs, while Seeds utilized parts of the Workbox PWA Starter and Google’s own PWA tools to build the specific progressive web app functionality.
+Finally, Enonic is used as the content platform—delivering important and much-needed fresh and timely content in the PWAs, while 99x utilized parts of the Workbox PWA Starter and Google’s own PWA tools to build the specific progressive web app functionality.

 The simultaneous release of 40+ progressive web applications for all the individual football clubs and more was an important milestone for the NPFL.